Legato, Virginia Estate Planning Lawyers

 Comprehensive Legato Estate Planning

-At Hale Ball, we understand the complexities of estate planning.
+At HALE BALL MURPHY, PLC, we understand the complexities of estate planning.
 Regardless of how significant your state is, we are ready to provide you with the guidance necessary to move forward to have peace of mind about your future and your family’s future.

 - Wills – A will is a legal document by which a person leaves instructions about what will happen to their property after their death.
 A will can also be used to leave instructions about who will care for their minor children.
 A last will and testament can be modified or revoked during the lifetime of the maker and should be reviewed periodically.

 - Trusts – A trust involves the transfer of property for one person to the control of another person, called the trustee.
 These assets are held in the trust to be used for the benefit of a third person.
 Often, trusts are left to manage the property of individuals who are minors, disabled, or irresponsible with their finances.
 Additionally, living trusts can be established by an individual during their lifetime so that they can manage their own assets while they are living.
 Upon passing, the assets of the trust will move on to another trustee, thereby avoiding probate court.

 - Powers of Attorney – A power of attorney (POA) is a document used to give one person various types of authority over another person’s life.
 Often, a POA is used to ensure the proper management of a person’s financial and healthcare decisions.
 Most POAs are revoked when the principal becomes incapacitated, but a durable power of attorney can be established to remain in place should the principal become disabled or unable to make decisions for themself.
 Additionally, a springing power of attorney can be established to take effect only when various situations arise, including the disability of the principal.